So, you want an easy way to steep coffee and an easy cleanup?

 Conclusion

-I must say, this was a fun article to write.
-The amount of great coffee I have tasted testing out all these different techniques blows my mind.
+The amount of great coffee I have tasted, testing out all these different techniques, blows my mind.

-While this is not the most commonly used coffee technique, I can recommend trying it out at least once.
-This will be pretty nice when your favorite coffee brewer broke down on you or you feel like trying out something new.
+This will be pretty nice when your favorite coffee brewer breaks down on you, or you feel like trying out something new.

-Will you make coffee with a tea infuser anytime soon?
-Let me know by leaving a comment down below.
-If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!
+If you have any other questions about coffee, you can also contact me directly by clicking the “Contact Me” button at the top!

 Coffee recipes to try